lisasen/data-ideas/dpaas/dpaas_white_paper_with_DS.md

 Without a product-first foundation, democratization becomes chaos.

+### Market Research

+- **60%** of self-service BI initiatives fail due to lack of data trust (Gartner)
+- **40%** of analytics projects face delays from siloed delivery (McKinsey)
+- **70%** of rework stems from misaligned KPIs and delayed governance (internal benchmark)
+- Millions in wasted effort from duplicate pipelines, disconnected teams, and fragmented tools

 ---

-## 2. What: Defining Data Products as a Service
+## 3. What: Defining Data Products as a Service

 ### What is a Data Product?
 A data product is more than a dataset or dashboard.
 It is: